lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 There are already many unique and diverse strategies to accomplish the goal of safety.
 In a review written in 2013, García and Fernández[^GarciaFernandez2015] divided safe RL algorithms into two main genres: algorithms that modify the optimality criterion with a safety factor (like primal-dual problems which add penalty terms to the Lagrangian) and algorithms that modify the exploration behavior.
 Nearly ten years later many new sophisticated and inventive methods have been proposed, Gu et al.[^Gu2023] chose to make the main distinction between algorithms in whether they are model based or model free.

 CRABS falls firmly into being model-based and modifying exploration behavior.
 Before going into details of CRABS we will mention other strategies that exemplify the diversity of the categories above.
-One sub-area of staying within constraints is Trust Region Policy Optimization, which guarantees policies do not make too large of leaps by requiring new policies have a low KL-Divergence from an old safe policy (https://arxiv.org/pdf/1502.05477.pdf).
-Grown out of Trust Region methods is Constraint Policy Optimization (CPO), one of the most well-known recent model-free developments in RL.
+One sub-area of staying within constraints is Trust Region Policy Optimization, which guarantees policies do not make too large of leaps by requiring new policies have a low KL-Divergence from an old safe policy.[^Schulman2017] Grown out of Trust Region methods is Constraint Policy Optimization (CPO), one of the most well-known recent model-free developments in RL.
 It is a gradient method that optimizes a constraint cost for a policy update.
 CPO ultimately learns to approximate the constraint cost by encountering unsafe states and comparing these to safe states.

-The actor-critic method, which isolates the reward function and value function to separate agents has also been combined with CPO, again needing to encounter unsafe states but yielding high rewards (https://arxiv.org/pdf/2010.15920.pdf).
-Some researchers modify the exploration behavior by providing batches of existing data (https://arxiv.org/pdf/1903.08738.pdf) or by training beforehand in a sandbox environment where healthy errors can be made before training in the “real” environment where fatal errors would occur (http://proceedings.mlr.press/v119/zhang20e/zhang20e.pdf).
-Some allow for humans to act as teachers and guide the agent to learn faster and also avoid bad states (https://hal.science/hal-01215273/document).
+The actor-critic method, which isolates the reward function and value function to separate agents has also been combined with CPO, again needing to encounter unsafe states but yielding high rewards.[^Balakrishna2017] Some researchers modify the exploration behavior by providing batches of existing data[^Le2019] or by training beforehand in a sandbox environment where healthy errors can be made before training in the “real” environment where fatal errors would occur[^Zhang2020].
+Some allow for humans to act as teachers and guide the agent to learn faster and also avoid bad states [^Zimmer2014].
 Depending on the researcher, these methods may or may not incorporate a dynamics model.
-Foundational to our paper are approaches which fit Lyapunov functions with a dynamics model to approximate a barrier around safe states (https://arxiv.org/pdf/1805.07708.pdf).
-Guaranteeing Lyapunov stability in the broader sense guarantees that states near an equilibrium point stay there forever, which translates easily to reinforcement learning.
-A similar idea is used by other papers which want to guarantee that all visited states are “reversible” – meaning the agent is known to be safe if it can travel back to other safe areas (https://arxiv.org/pdf/1205.4810.pdf)
+Foundational to our paper are approaches which fit Lyapunov functions with a dynamics model to approximate a barrier around safe states.[^Chow2018] Guaranteeing Lyapunov stability in the broader sense guarantees that states near an equilibrium point stay there forever, which translates easily to reinforcement learning.
+A similar idea is used by other papers which want to guarantee that all visited states are “reversible” – meaning the agent is known to be safe if it can travel back to other safe areas [^Molodovan2012].